mozilla/solitude/docs/topics/pay.rst

 * `amount`: the amount.
 * `currency`: currency as a 3 letter string, see `constants.py`.
 * `memo`: a memo for PayPal.
+* `uuid` (optional): the transaction id for PayPal, we'll create one if you don't specify it.

 URLs are whitelisted in solitude so make sure those URLs are in configured in your settings file with `PAYPAL_URL_WHITELIST`.